- Studying Law at Yale

 - Student Life

-The Rule of Law Clinic, on behalf of the National Association for the Advancement of Colored People (NAACP), filed a Freedom of Information Act lawsuit in October 2017 against the Census Bureau’s parent agency, the Department of Commerce, seeking a more complete picture of the state of the Bureau’s preparations for 2020.
-The NAACP and Department of Commerce settled the case in February 2019, which secured the release of documents that will help the public access previously nonpublic documents related to planning and budgeting at the Census Bureau.
+The clinic, on behalf of the National Association for the Advancement of Colored People (NAACP), filed a Freedom of Information Act lawsuit in October 2017 against the Census Bureau’s parent agency, the Department of Commerce, seeking a more complete picture of the state of the Bureau’s preparations for 2020.
+The NAACP and Department of Commerce settled the case in February 2019, which secured the release of important previously-withheld Census Bureau planning and budgeting documents.
+In September 2019, the Commerce Department agreed to pay more than $18,000 in attorneys’ fees and costs.

 Restrictions On Deployed U.S. Troop Data Could Put 2020 Census 'At Risk' (NPR)